-The Video Lottery Allocation Policy reaffirms that video lottery receipts must be applied to programs and activities which support economic development in Lane County.
-Video lottery revenue is received from the State of Oregon as a transfer from the Oregon State Lottery Fund.
+State of Oregon as a transfer from the Oregon State Lottery Fund.
 The Oregon State Lottery Fund is governed by the Oregon Constitution, Article XV Section 4 and further defined by Oregon Revised Statutes.

 This policy defines economic development activities for Lane County and provides guidance for strategic allocation of video lottery funds to economic development programs and activities.
-This policy reaffirmation is the basis for all video lottery allocation decisions for the benefit of Lane County citizens, and is meant to encourage partnerships between the County, communities within the county, non-profit organizations, private parties, and others directly involved in economic development activities that meet one or more of the economic development objectives or categories listed in paragraph 4.105 below.
-(Revised by Order No. 01-2-21-2; Effective 5.1.02; 05-11-30-3, 11.30.05)
+This policy reaffirmation is the basis for all video lottery allocation decisions for the benefit of Lane County citizens, and is meant to encourage partnerships between the County, communities within the county, non-profit organizations, private parties, and others directly involved in economic development activities that meet one or more of the economic development objectives or categories listed in paragraph LM 4.030.105.

+(Order 01-2-21-2, 5.1.02; Order 05-11-30-3, 11.30.05; Order 18-05-01-06, 5.1.18)

-4.105 Definition of Economic Development.
+4.030.105 - Definition of Economic Development.